 - salt to taste

-- Place the beets in heavy pot, add enough water to cover the beets.
+- Place the beets in heavy pot, add enough water to cover

 - Zest the lemon, set the zest on the side.